kavia-common/ai-developments-update-548-557/ai_developments_frontend/README.md

 Mock usage:
 - When REACT_APP_USE_MOCK=true, the app returns a curated set of recent, realistic items with timestamps within the last 48 hours.
 - The same filtering, sorting, and relative time formatting are applied as with live providers.
+- This completely bypasses external network requests for data fetching.

 ## Available Scripts